 Cover the Ground with Cover Plants

 Cover plants are another easy way to reduce flooding, help reduce erosion and aid in decreasing polluted stormwater runoff.
 Find out about some succulents that make for productive cover plants and attractive plants around the house.

 Birds are not only pleasant to look at but they can help reduce bugs in the backyard.
 Building a birdhouse or a bird bath can attract birds that eat bugs, such as bluebirds, cardinals and nuthatches.

 Water is being polluted faster than it can be recycled and reused, according to the United Nations.
 There are some effective ways to reduce the amount of water lost through evaporation.
 Check out these 10 ways to save water at home to learn more.

 Take care of your toilet and wastewater treatment centers by not flushing harmful items.
 Things like paper towels, Q-tips and dental floss clog your pipes and make things difficult for wastewater treatment facility workers.
 Find out what things you shouldn’t flush down the toilet.

 Reduce your carbon footprint by switching to geothermal energy to heat your home.
 Energy accounts for around 60 percent of global greenhouse emissions, according to the U.N.
 Learn the things you need to know about geothermal energy before making the jump.

 Eliminate Electricity Costs

-Not everything that you scrap needs to land in the landfill.
-There are ways to get rid of unwanted objects without the pickup fees or the impact on waste facilities.
-Do your part by turning scrap wood into mulch.
-Check out create ways to get rid of scrap here.
+Not everything you scrap needs to end up in a landfill.
+There are ways to get rid of unwanted objects without incurring pickup fees or filling waste facilities.
+Do your part by turning things that should be retired into useful things, like turning scrap wood into mulch.

 Clean up with Cleaner Materials